drbean/curriculum/conversation/work/slides.md

 "Did the man who interviewed the woman with the red dress offend someone?"
 "What did the woman that Mr Batchelor interviewed wear?"
 * "What did the woman that the man interviewed wear?"

+## Offense--Frame elements {.allowframebreaks}

+Offense: The illegal act.

+	* Unfair treatment
+	* Sexual harassment

+Perpetrator:	The individual who commits the Offense

+	Mr Batchelor, Mr Payne

+Victim: The individual harmed by the act

+	Tia Smallwood

+Non-Core:

+Degree: The degree of offense.

+	Perhaps not an illegal offense

+Punishment: as specified by the statute in which the offense is defined.

+	No punishment

+Specification: an additional aspect of the main crime being commited.

+	Being asked questions in every class

 # Questions